 You can get more details on their website.

-Hitting speeds over 100 Mbps (with 256-bit OpenVPN) is simply not possible with the current consumer-grade routers and their underpowered processors.
+Hitting speeds over 100 Mbps (with 256-bit OpenVPN) generally does not happen with most consumer grade VPN routers.

 While the Sabai VPN Accelerator is somewhat expensive, you could pair it with a cheaper router, and still get the maximum performance results, thanks to the VPNA.

 Important note – Aside from the router itself, one of the biggest factors affecting VPN router speed will be the VPN service you are using.
 Many VPNs do not offer great speeds, which is often due to overloaded servers or low-quality (virtual) servers.
-If you are looking to maximize VPN speed, two services that I have found to do very well in speed testing are:
+If you are looking to maximize VPN speeds, then check out our guide on the fastest VPNs here.

 All of the speed tests in this review were done with VPN.ac.